loiclec/fuzzcheck-rs/readme.md

 in the pool
 * `pool: 21` is the number of inputs in the pool
 * `exec/s: 133345` is the average number of iterations performed every second
-* `cplx: 3162` is a measure of the complexity of the inputs in the pool
+* `cplx: 3162` is the average complexity of the inputs in the pool

 When a failing test has been found, the following is printed:
 ```